Funded by Senate Bill 1407

 What is the plan for the new courthouse?

 The project will consolidate all court operations and services into a modern, secure courthouse with five courtrooms to handle all case types, including criminal, civil, family, traffic, small claims, juvenile and probate proceedings.
 Improved security features will include separate hallways for the public, court staff, and those in custody, adequately sized holding cells for in-custody defendants, and a secure sallyport.
-The project will also provide adequate space for services including a self-help center, appropriately sized jury assembly and deliberation rooms, a children's waiting room, family court mediation and attorney interview/ witness waiting rooms, and security screening for all court users.
+The project will also provide adequate space for services including a self-help center, appropriately sized jury assembly and deliberation rooms, family court mediation and attorney interview/ witness waiting rooms, and security screening for all court users.
 The new courthouse will be located just outside the Sonora city limits in the County’s future Law and Justice Center, where the County also plans to house the jail, the sheriff’s offices, and juvenile justice facilities, providing improved access to justice for Tuolumne County residents.

 Was renovation considered before the plan to build a new courthouse was decided on?